Peru’s Growing Holiday Calendar: Ranking Among Countries with the Most Rest Days

 According to Toyama, companies that operate on holidays (such as factories, agriculture, mining, construction, commerce, and services) must double pay their workers who agree to work.
 It is estimated that 4 out of 5 do not operate a holiday due to the labor cost it represents.

 “If it is not operated, there is no income.
 Informal workers also do not receive a salary if they do not work.
 If an independent does not work, he does not have an income either.
-Only entertainment activities could benefit in part, ”she indicates.
+Only entertainment activities might benefit in part, ”she indicates.

 The Esan teacher, Jorge Guillén, had already indicated to Gestión, in a previous article, that creating one more holiday in Peru implies an additional labor cost of 10% to 15% more per month in a mype company.
 “The figure rises if it is a large company,” he says.